 Diesel exhaust is high in various types of PM, some of which are classified as hazardous air pollutants (considered to be hazardous to human health).
 The health impacts of fine particulates are well documented and include decreased lung function, aggravation of asthma, irregular heartbeat and premature mortality in those who suffer from cardiac and lung disease.
-NOx is a major constituent of diesel emissions and is one of the two pollutants that combine to form ozone, another criteria pollutant that has a well-documented negative impact on the environment, specifically vegetative and human health.
+In addition to reducing the impact of the facility's emissions on the overall region's air quality, localized impact on all aspects of the environment including wildlife, nearby citizens and vegetation will be reduced.

-Emission reduction calculations were performed for NOx, CO and PM to assess the environmental benefits of the Osage River Bridge project.
-Using a modeled delay reduction for both AMTRAK and Union Pacific trains, average fuel use per engine at idle, and USEPA emission factors relating pollutant mass emissions to each gallon of fuel consumed, emission reductions were estimated.
-Emissions of NOx are estimated to decrease 217 tons per year after completion of the project.
-CO emissions would decrease by 38 tons per year, and PM emissions would decrease by 8 tons per year.
+Emission reduction calculations were performed for NOx, CO and PM to assess the environmental benefits of the Kirkwood universal crossover project.
+Using a modeled delay reduction for both AMTRAK and Union Pacific trains, average fuel use per engine at idle, and EPA emission factors relating pollutant mass emissions to each gallon of fuel consumed, emission reductions were estimated.
+Emissions of NOx are estimated to decrease 0.05 tons per year after completion of the siding project.
+CO emissions will decrease by 0.08 tons per year, and PM emissions will decrease by 0.002 tons per year.

 Rail travel consumes less energy per passenger mile than car or air travel.
 By diverting 10 percent of the freight moved on highways to rail, the nation could save as much as one billion gallons of fuel annually.
 Amtrak is committed to a 6 percent reduction in carbon dioxide emissions by voluntary committing to meet greenhouse gas emission reduction targets.

 Please reference the additional analysis report on environmental impacts specific to this project, which is attached.